Moscow: Metro

-The Moscow Metro system is famous for its art, murals, mosaics, and ornate chandeliers.
-It started operation in 1935 and immediately became the centrepiece of the transportation system.
-More than that it was a Stalinist device to awe and reward the populace, and give them an appreciation of Soviet realist art.
-It became the prototype for future Soviet large-scale technologies.
-Lazar Kaganovich was in charge; he designed the subway so that citizens would absorb the values and ethos of Stalinist civilisation as they rode.
-The artwork of the 13 original stations became nationally and internationally famous.
-For example, the Sverdlov Square subway station featured porcelain bas-reliefs depicting the daily life of the Soviet peoples, and the bas-reliefs at the Dynamo Stadium sports complex glorified sports and the physical prowess of the powerful new "Homo Sovieticus" (Soviet man).
+The Moscow Metro system is well-known for art, murals, mosaics, and chandeliers.
+This system started operating in 1935 and promptly became the centerpiece of the city's transportation system.
+Moreover, the system was a Stalinist tactic to awe and reward the population, as well as help them to appreciate Soviet realist art.
+The system became the prototype for later large-scale Soviet technologies.
+Lazar Kaganovich headed the system; he designed the subway so that residents would absorb the values and ethos of Stalinist society as they rode.
+The artwork of the original 13 stations became nationally and internationally known.
+For example, the Sverdlov Square subway station featured porcelain bas-reliefs depicting the daily life of Soviet people; in addition, the bas-reliefs at the Dynamo Stadium sports complex glorified sports and the physical prowess of the new "Homo Sovieticus" (Soviet man).

-The metro was touted as the symbol of the new social order—a sort of Communist cathedral of engineering modernity.
-Soviet workers did the labour and the artwork, but the main engineering designs, routes, and construction plans were handled by specialists recruited from the London Underground.
-The Britons called for tunneling instead of the "cut-and-cover" technique, the use of escalators instead of lifts, and designed the routes and the rolling stock.
-The paranoia of Stalin and the NKVD was evident when the secret police arrested numerous British engineers for espionage—that is for gaining an in-depth knowledge of the city's physical layout.
+The metro was heralded as the symbol of a new social order—a sort of communist cathedral of engineering modernity.
+Soviet workers performed the labor and created the art, but the main engineering designs, routes, and construction plans were handled by specialists recruited from the London Underground.
+The Britons called for tunneling rather than the "cut-and-cover" technique; preferred escalators over lifts; and designed the routes and the rolling stock.
+The paranoia of Stalin and the NKVD (Soviet secret police) was evident when the NKVD arrested many British engineers for espionage—that is, for gaining an in-depth knowledge of the city's physical layout.
 Engineers for the Metropolitan Vickers Electrical Company were given a show trial and deported in 1933, ending the role of British business in the USSR.